CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/cloudshell.PNG" alt="Cloud Shell" width="600px"/>

-3. If prompted to create a storage account, click yes.
+3. While connecting to Azure Cloud Shell which is an interactive, browser-accessible shell for managing Azure resources.
+It provides the flexibility of choosing the shell experience that best suits the way you work.
+If it is the first time that you request it, you'll need to create a storage account, hence you can directly click 'Create' .( To know more about Azure Cloud Shell please refer to [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-gb/azure/cloud-shell/overview)
 4. Once your Bash shell has loaded, type the following, replacing surname with your own.
 Service Principals must have unique names.
 > Note: if you're copying and pasting, to paste into Cloud Shell on Windows you must use the keyboard shortcut `Shift + Insert` instead of the normal `Ctrl + V`